slalom/dataops-infra/catalog/README.md

 #### Overview

-The `bastion-host` catalog module deploys an ECS-backed container which can be used to remotely test or develop using the native cloud environment.
+The `bastion-host` module deploys an ECS-backed container which can be used to remotely test or develop using the native cloud environment.

 Applicable use cases include: